Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy's Expected Result/Impact: Safety committee will meet at least three times per year.
+Strategy's Expected Result/Impact: Refined safety practices and meet at least three times per year.

 Recruit, support, retain teachers and principals